-If you cannot find new property coverage, Citizens Property Insurance Corporation ("Citizens") will provide you with a guaranteed offer of coverage, but you must contact your agent to bind the coverage.
-Your premium may be different, but any unearned premium due back from FSIC, minus a $100 statutory deductible, will be sent to Citizens and applied to your new coverage amount.
-Citizens will offer you a payment plan for your initial coverage amount.
-Please visit http://www.citizensfla.com/floridaspecialty for more information.
+If you elected coverage with Citizens Property Insurance Corporation ("Citizens") using the quick quote process, any unearned premium due back from FSIC, minus a $100 statutory deductible, will be sent to Citizens and applied to your new coverage amount.
+You can contact Citizens at (866) 411-2742 or https://www.citizensfla.com/floridaspecialty.

-If you do nothing, your policy will be cancelled effective 12:01 a.m. on November 1, 2019, and you will no longer have insurance coverage.
-You will receive a check for any unearned premium, minus a $100 statutory deductible, owed to you after your policy has been cancelled.
+If you did not elect coverage with Citizens, you will receive a check for any unearned premium, minus a $100 statutory deductible, owed to you after your policy has been cancelled.

 If I have already filed a property and casualty claim with FSIC, will the liquidation affect the status of my claim?

-There is a process in place for payment of covered claims incurred before 12:01 a.m. on November 1, 2019.
-The Florida Insurance Guaranty Association ("FIGA") was activated to help pay outstanding claims for FSIC policies.
-At the appropriate time, the processing and payment of pending covered claims will be taken over by FIGA.
+No. The Florida Insurance Guaranty Association ("FIGA") has been activated to help pay outstanding claims for FSIC policies.
+Processing and payment of pending covered claims has been taken over by FIGA.
 You can contact FIGA at (800) 988-1450 or https://figafacts.com/.

 If I have a pending refund related to a rate rollback, how will I get my refund?

-Any pending refunds related to a rate rollback that resulted in an overpayment will be included in the cancellation refund paid by FIGA.
+Any pending refunds related to a rate rollback that resulted in an overpayment will be included in the unearned premium refund payment.

 I filed a lawsuit against FSIC prior to their entry into liquidation.
 Why can't the lawsuit progress?